4teamwork/ftw.keywordoverlay/README.txt

 This package is useing jquery muliselect plugin to make a nicer keywordWidget for Plone.
 It depends on jquery and jquery.ui.

-No chnages are made on the KeywordWidget itself!
+No changes are made on the KeywordWidget itself!

-ftw.keywordoverlay is only testet with the default (only one) Keywordwidget from plone, but it may work with other keywordFields or multible keywordfields on one content type.
+Cool:
+ftw.keywordoverlay works with multiple keywordWidgets.

+Limitation:
+500 keywords are too much, for example FF will raise an error (lots of DOM manipulation).

 Copyright and credits